Dance Evaluation Form

 Facial expression should match movement quality.
 A lyrical piece demands genuine emotion; an upbeat jazz number needs energy and confidence.
 Watch for dancers who tell a story versus those who simply execute steps.
 Eye contact with the audience, commitment to character, and consistent energy throughout the piece all contribute to performance quality.

 World DanceSport Federation judges(opens in new tab) evaluate posture, body line, and the ability to project confidence.
-These elements apply across all dance styles—a dancer who looks elegant and commands space will score higher than one who appears uncertain.
+These elements apply across all dance styles.
+A dancer who looks elegant and commands space will score higher than one who appears uncertain.

 Choreography Retention and Execution